Have you had big overdraft problems for a long period?

 - your overdraft usage showed you were in long-term financial distress.
 For example, being in the overdraft all the time, or using an unauthorised overdraft a lot

-- your overdraft was originally a student account with no charges, but not interest is being added and you are in the account all month.
+- your overdraft was originally a student account with no charges, but now interest is being added and you are in the account all or almost all of every month.

 This article shows how to make an affordability complaint to your bank, with a free template letter to use.